 Job vacancy information is given on this page when available.
 Applications are welcomed from all eligible people regardless of gender, ethnic origin, religion or belief, sexual orientation or disability.

 Applications are only accepted for positions currently being advertised and must be on the official form.
 Curriculum vitae (CV) will not be accepted.

-You may also wish to consider volunteering for the Office of the Police and Crime Commissioner which runs the independent custody visiting scheme.
+You may also wish to consider volunteering for the Office of the Police and Crime Commissioner, for example as an independent custody visitor.
 You can find out more on our website under 'Take part'.

 Alternatively you may be interested in opportunties to work for Devon and Cornwall Police.
 To see their vacancies please visit their website: www.devon-cornwall.police.uk